(Click on + for prices and bookings)

 Day 11.
 Birds and mammals of Queen Elizabeth National Park

 We stop over in Queen Elizabeth National Park (often staying on the Mweya peninsula itself, along the Kazinga Channel) en route to Kibale Forest.
 England’s queen officially opened this national park (well-known for its tree-climbing lions and boasting 100 mammal species and 600 bird species!) in 1954.
-One of the highlights of our stay here is getting out onto the Kazinga Channel by boat and seeing Nile Crocodiles, Hippopotamuses, and a great many waterbirds.
-Naturally, we also see Common Warthog, African Buffalo, Uganda Kob, and a plethora of other mammals.
-Giant Forest Hog usually steals the show, however.
+One of the highlights of our stay here is getting out onto the Kazinga Channel by boat and seeing Nile Crocodile, Hippopotamus, and a great many waterbirds.
+Naturally we also see Common Warthog, African Buffalo, Uganda Kob, and a plethora of other mammals.
+Forest Hog usually steals the show, however.

 Overnight: Mweya Safari Lodge, Queen Elizabeth National Park

 Days 12 – 13.
 Kibale National Park – the Chimpanzee/Green-breasted Pitta combo!